Agricultural Law Community of Practice

 Academic partners in the Agricultural Law Community of Practice include attorneys from University of Arkansas, Pennsylvania State University, Iowa State University, Ohio State University, University of Georgia, Oregon State University, Virginia Tech, University of Nebraska, University of Illinois, North Carolina State University and many others.
 Membership continues to grow and diversify.

 We encourage interested persons to join eXtension as well.
-To become a member of the Agricultural Law Community of Practice, or to learn more about eXtension, please contact Shannon Mirus at email@example.com.
+To become a member of the Agricultural Law Community of Practice, or to learn more about eXtension, please contact Rusty Rumley at [email protected].

 Key Features of eXtension

 In addition to providing research-based unbiased information and resources, eXtension also has several interactive features, including “Ask an Expert,” online courses, webinars, and “Frequently Asked Questions.”